gedaiu/fluent-asserts/operation-snapshots.md

 ```

 ```
-ASSERTION FAILED: hello should not contain ell. ell is present in hello.
+ASSERTION FAILED: hello should not contain ell. _|ü is present in hello.
 OPERATION: not contain

   ACTUAL: <string> hello